Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

 If you’re familiar with Korean beef bulgogi you’ll love this shortcut version that uses ground beef!
-Seasoned ground beef is expertly marinated in a delightful blend of soy sauce and brown sugar then served over a bed of fluffy rice with an array of toppings for the perfect balance of sweet and savory taste.
-It’s one of my favorite easy recipes with ground beef!
+Seasoned lean ground beef is marinated then served over a bed of fluffy rice.

 korean ground beef bowl in skillet